lnigro2/Algorithms/Programming_1/README.md

 ---
 ## What Does and What Does Not Work
+For the most part everything works as expected so long as the program description is followed.
+The Isort program consistently sorts numbers from least to greatest so long as initial inputs are correct.

+One improvement which could be made would be to allow float values as well and have the program sort all real numbers, and not just integers.
+Due to the scope of the assignment it did not seem like this was necessary, so files that are entered into the program which contain float type elements will raise a `ValueError`.

 ---
 ## Data Structure Design
-The data from the .txt file is stored in a python list format
+The data from the .txt file is stored in a python list format.
+All of the sorting is done within the python list, and the elements of the sorted list are printed to the answer.txt file.

 ---